casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/events.md

 let tokenFourMeta = await cep47.getTokenMeta("4");
 ```

 Then, execute the `updateTokenMeta` method and generate the `updateMetadataDeploy` object.
-This will completes the update metadata call.
+This completes the update metadata call.

 ```javascript
 const updateMetadataDeploy = await cep47.updateTokenMeta(
     "4",